lablup/beps/drafts/BEP1003-define-test-scenarios-verifying-agent-functionality.md

         * `network_name`: `"existing-network-02"`
 * **Then**:
     * The `create_local_network` method raises an exception
-    * AND The state of the existing Docker network `"existing-network-02"` remains unchanged.
+    * The state of the existing Docker network `"existing-network-02"` remains unchanged.

 ### Test Scenario 3: Attempt to Create a Network with an Invalid Name Format (Optional, based on Docker/aiodocker validation)